 We did, using a nonselective contact herbicide.
 We wanted to induce defoliation without killing the tree and so we considered as unsafe any systemic herbicide.

-We selected a tree with foliage consisting of old leaves except that one branch had young leaves.
+We selected a tree with foliage consisting of old leaves except that one branch had immature leaves.
 We sprayed paraquat, a known contact herbicide which blocks photosynthesis.
 To avoid translocation and ensure quick effect, we sprayed at mid-morning when there was bright light.
-Just like that in manual defoliation, flushing ensued uniformly.
+Just like that in manual defoliation, flushing ensued uniformly several days later.

 I wanted to conduct a replicated experiment to test other potential herbicides particularly those with mild issues.
 It did not happen.
 Hopefully, somebody else will do it if it has not been done yet.